georgethegreatat/efk_kubernetes/README.md

 # Elasticsearch Cloud & Fluent Bit & Kibana in Kubernetes

-Hi everyone.
-Here I want to show you how to simply configure and deploy EFK stack on your Kubernetes cluster using Elastic Cloud as Elasticsearch vendor.
+Here you can find EFK configuration for Kubernetes cluster what is ready to use in production environments.

+# Updates

+UPD 14/10/2021:
+- Added Output s3 plugin configuration to Fluent-Bit

 ###### Versions
 ```